Arnazz10/FlappyBirdClone/README.md

 ## 🚀 Features

 - Simple 2D graphics using Java AWT and Swing
-- Collision detection with pipes and screen boundaries
+- Collision detection with pipes and screen boundarie
 - Score tracking
 - Spacebar controls to flap
 - Game Over dialog with score display